 High: This setting sets the computer into normal operation mode.

 Low: This setting sets the computer into a slower operating mode.
 Some add-in peripherals or old software may require this setting.
 Using CTRL+ALT+(+) will switch you back into high speed mode.

 Gate A20 Option: This refers to the way the system addresses memory above 1MB (extended memory).

 The default is Fast.

 Normal: The A20 signal is controlled by the keyboard controller or chipset hardware.

 Fast: The A20 signal is controlled by Port 92 or chipset specific method.

 Typematic Rate Setting: This determines the keystrokes repeat rate.
-The default is Disabled.

 Enabled: Allows typematic rate and typematic delay programming.

 Disabled: The typematic rate and typematic delay will be controlled by the keyboard controller in your system.

 Typematic Rate (Chars/Sec): This is the number of characters that will be repeated by a keyboard press.
-The default is 6.

-6: 6 characters per second.
-8: 8 characters per second.
-10: 10 characters per second.
-12: 12 characters per second.
-15: 15 characters per second.
-20: 20 characters per second.
-24: 24 characters per second.
+- 6: 6 characters per second.
+8: 8 characters per second. - 10: 10 characters per second.
+12: 12 characters per second. - 15: 15 characters per second.
+20: 20 characters per second. - 24: 24 characters per second.
 30: 30 characters per second.

 Typematic Delay (msec): This setting controls the time between the first and the second character displayed by typematic auto-repeat.
-The default is 250.

-250: 250 msec.
-500: 500 msec.
-750: 750 msec.
-1000: 1000 msec.
+- 250: 250 msec.

+- 500: 500 msec.

+- 750: 750 msec.

+- 1000: 1000 msec.